 Here, combustion takes place on the grate.
 The primary air is fed below the grate.
-The primary air is fed below the grate.
-The secondary air is allowed at the top.
+The secondary air is allowed at the top of the grate.
 When the coal is burnt, it is pushed down by fresh coal.
-The fresh coal is pushed on the grate by means of rams as shown.
+The fresh coal is pushed on the grate using rams as shown.

 The ignition occurs downwards against the primary air flow.
 The volatile matter filters through the bed and is completely burnt.
 The combustion rate is high.
 The light ash contents and combustion gases fly away to the atmosphere along with primary air.
-Heavier ash content comes down over the grate and ultimately falls into ash pit.
+Heavier ash contents come down over the grate and ultimately fall into the ash pit.

 Travel Grate Stoker Solid Coal Firing

-Here, the coal is burnt on a chain grate which continuously travel forwards slowly combustion takes place during the journey of coal from first end to last end of the furnace.
-At the end of the combustion heavier ash content falls into ash pit by gravitational force as the grate chain moves like conveyor belt.
+Here, the coal is burnt on a chain grate which continuously travels forwards slowly, and combustion takes place during the journey of coal from the first end to the last end of the furnace.
+At the end of the combustion, heavier ash contents fall into ash pit by gravitational force as the grate chain moves like a conveyor belt.
 The lighter ash particles and combustion gases fly away with primary air.

 Due to pulverization, the surface area of coal becomes much larger, and in this method air required for combustion is much less.
-As the quantity of required air and fuel both are less, loss of heat in this method of boiler firing is much less, hence temperature can easily be reached to the designated level.
-As the combustion is most efficient pulverized coal firing increases the overall efficiency of steam boiler.
-As handling of lighter coal dust is much easier than handling of heavier coal chips, it is quite easy to control the output of the boiler by controlling supply of fuel to the furnace.
+As the quantity of required air and fuel both are less, loss of heat in this method of boiler firing is much less.
+Hence temperature can easily be reached to the designated level.
+As the combustion is most efficient pulverized coal firing increases the overall efficiency of a steam boiler.
+As handling of lighter coal dust is much easier than the handling of heavier coal chips, it is quite easy to control the output of the boiler by controlling the supply of fuel to the furnace.
 Hence fluctuation of system load can smoothly be met.

-In addition these advantages, pulverized coal firing system has may disadvantages.
+In addition these advantages, pulverized coal firing system has many disadvantages.
 Such as

 - The initial cost of installing this plant is very high.

-- Not only initial cost, running cost of this plant is quite high as separate pulverization plant to installed and run additionally.
+- Not only initial cost, running cost of this plant is quite high as separate pulverisation plant is to install and run additionally.

 - High temperature causes high thermal loss through flue gas.